 Differences Between One- and Two-Stage Furnaces

-Conversely, two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at full capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is necessary, the furnace will switch to its high stage and operate at maximum capacity.